mpramodkumar/mock-bcts/README.md

 The pass/fail test results appear at the bottom of the terminal window.

 Nightwatch generates a report under `reports` which is easier to read; this file is excluded from source control.

+## GitHub practices

+* Create separate branches for your work.
+Branch name can be in these formats ** <<initials>>/us<<number>> : Eg:- vbalas/us1010 ** <<us>><<number>> : Eg :- us10101
+* DO NOT push any change to master directly.
+It has to go via pull requests only.
+* Commit more often.
+Before you commit make sure to run tests to keep sanctity.
+* Perform a rebase from master to get the latest from the master so that master is not way out of sync
+* Merge your changes and resolve conflicts in any.
+* Push your branch to remote
+* Raise a pull request
+* Fix any review comments and perform the same iteration
+* Once the review is completed and agreed as final, the reviewer will merge to the master branch if no merge conflicts exists.
+In case of any merge conflicts, the developer will be informed to resolve them and merge to master.